klusta-team/klustaviewa/README.md

   Skip steps 3 and 4 and go directly to step 5.
   * Other configurations: [download KlustaViewa.](http://klustaviewa.rossant.net/klustaviewa-0.1.0.dev.zip)

 Some portions of the code are accelerated using Cython, so you need a C compiler like gcc if you want to use the accelerated version.
 If you don't have one, a slower version will be automatically used.
+If you use the Windows installer, you don't need a C compiler as the compiled code is directly installed.

 ### Step 3